phpDocumentor/phpDocumentor/docs/guides/docblocks.rst

 --------

-If all is well you have read the :doc:`Getting Started<../getting-started/your-first-set-of-documentation>` and got a basic idea on what a :term:`DocBlock` is and what you can do with it.
+If all is well you have read the :doc:`Getting Started<../getting-started/your-first-set-of-documentation>` and got a basic idea on what a DocBlock is and what you can do with it.
 In this guide I will repeat some of the bits and then dive a lot deeper in and discuss the details on what constitutes a DocBlock and what you can do with it.

 Anatomy of a DocBlock